AlphaLynx0/shell/readme.md

 Shell
 =====

-A minimal shell for x64 Linux system.
+A minimal shell for x64 Linux systems.

 This implementation strives to be as simple as possible to understand from top to bottom.
 It can be challenging to understand where user applications end and the kernel begins, especially with middleware such as libc present.
-This shell there for includes no external libraries, including libc.
+This shell therefore includes no external libraries, including libc.
 A limited number of x64 Linux system calls are provided via `syscall.h`.
 These are:

 - System call 0 - `read`
 - System call 1 - `write`